 At the bottom of the start screen you can see the last five defects that you have created in the chosen test cycle .
 By unfolding a defect you can view the details.

 Experience the convenience of Testersuite Exploratory Testing for yourself!
-Request an online demo or a 14-day trial without any obligations.
+Request a no-obligation online demo or a 14-day trial.